Skip to main content

 Alaska Adoption Laws

-Adoption is regulated and governed at the state level, although state adoption laws are fairly similar to one another.
-These laws determine the specific requirements (and restrictions) for adoptive parents, who may be adopted, residency requirements, and other details.
+States regulate and govern adoption at the state level, although states' adoption laws are very similar.
+These laws determine the specific requirements (and restrictions) for adoptive parents, who may get adopted, residency requirements, and other details.

-As is the case in most states, Alaska law allows any person to be adopted (even adults) but those 10 and older must consent to the adoption in most cases.
-While Alaska requires a home residency process prior to the finalization of the adoption, no exact period of time is indicated in the statute.
-See the Alaska Office of Children's Services Adoption & Guardianship website to learn more about the adoption process and to view profiles of children in need of permanent homes.
+As in most states, Alaska law allows anyone (even adults) to get adopted.
+But those 10 years of age and older must consent to an adoption.
+While Alaska requires a home residency process before the finalization of the adoption, the statute does not give an exact period of time.
+See the Alaska Office of Children's Services Adoption & Guardianship website to learn more about the adoption process and view profiles of children needing permanent homes.

-The following table lists additional details of adoption laws in Alaska.
+The following table lists more details of adoption laws in Alaska.
 See FindLaw's Adoption section for more articles and resources.

-Age that Child's Consent Needed 10 years and older unless the court dispenses with the minor's consent in the minor's best interest
+Age that child's consent needed Ten years and older unless the court dispenses with the minor's consent in the minor's best interests

-Home Residency Required Prior to Finalization of Adoption?
-Yes, but no specified length of time is required
+Home residency required before finalization of adoption?
+Yes, but there's no specified length of time

-State Agency/Court Health & Social Services/Superior, Juvenile Division
+State agency/court Department of Health & Social Services/Superior, Juvenile Division

 Note: State laws may change at any time through the enactment of newly passed laws, decisions in higher courts, and other means.
 You may want to contact an Alaska adoption law attorney or conduct your own legal research to verify the state law(s) you are researching.